 Digital currencies are measured at fair value less cost to sell.
 Digital currency prices are affected by various forces including global supply and demand, interest rates, exchanges rates, inflation or deflation and the political and economic conditions.
 Further, digital currencies have no underlying backing or contracts to enforce recovery of invested amounts.
 The profitability of the Company is related to the current and future market price of digital currencies; in addition, the Company may not be able to liquidate its holdings of digital currencies at its desired price if necessary.
 Investing in digital currencies is speculative, prices are volatile and market movements are difficult to predict.
 Supply and demand for such currencies change rapidly and are affected by a variety of factors, including regulation and general economic trends.
-Digital currencies have a limited history, their fair values have historically been volatile and the value of digital currencies could negatively impact the Company's future operations.
+Digital currencies have a limited history, their fair values have historically been volatile and the value of digital currencies held by the Company could decline rapidly.
+A decline in the market prices of digital currencies could negatively impact the Company's future operations.
 Historical performance of digital currencies is not indicative of their future performance.